Measuring memorization in RLHF for code completion: RLHF Code completion

 \subsubsection{Task formulation for code completion}

 Consider a self-contained coding snippet.
 The coding snippet can be arbitrarily divided into three components: \texttt{(prefix, middle, suffix)}.
 Aligned with the Fill-in-the-middle (FIM) line of work \citep{bavarian2022efficient}, we define a code completion model as a language model that is capable of generating the \texttt{middle} when given the \texttt{prefix} and \texttt{suffix}.
 We note that the \texttt{suffix} can be empty.
 However, language models are typically trained auto-regressively, i.e., to predict the next token.
 This creates a mismatch between how language models have traditionally been trained to generate text, and code completion models which must condition on both a \texttt{prefix} and \texttt{suffix}.
 Introduced by \citet{bavarian2022efficient}, FIM transformations address this discrepancy during training by dividing a document into \texttt{prefix}, \texttt{middle}, and \texttt{suffix} sections, and rearranging them such that the \texttt{suffix} comes before the middle so that the language model learns to condition the \texttt{middle} on the \texttt{suffix}.
 These sections are separated by sentinel tokens (a \texttt{prefix} token \texttt{[PRE]}, a \texttt{suffix} token \texttt{[SUF]}, a \texttt{middle} token \texttt{[MID]}, and an end of sequence token \texttt{[EOS]}) to indicate their relationship.
 While there are multiple ways to format a FIM example explored in \citet{bavarian2022efficient}, we use the PSM method (prefix-suffix-middle) for all experiments in this work.
-PSM formats an example as:
+PSM formats an example as: \texttt{[PRE] prefix [SUF] suffix [MID] middle [EOS]}.
 At inference time, the same FIM format is applied, where the prompt to the model is \texttt{[PRE] prefix [SUF] suffix [MID]}.